-Economic growth measures an increase in Real GDP. (real Output).
+Economic growth measures an increase in Real GDP (real output).
 GDP is a measure of the national income / national output and national expenditure.
 It basically measures the total volume of goods and services produced in an economy.

 Development looks at a wider range of statistics than just GDP per capita.
 Development is concerned with how people are actually affected.
 It looks at their actual living standards and the freedom they have to enjoy a good standard of living.

-Measures of economic Development will look at:
+Measures of economic development will look at: